braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/live_activities/faq.md

 ### Why aren't my push-to-start tokens being generated?

-As of iOS 17.2+, there are certain limitations in Apple's `pushToStartToken` and `pushToStartTokenUpdates` APIs.
-In practice, push-to-start tokens are only generated on the first app launch in `application(_:didFinishLaunchingWithOptions:)` after the first install.
+Starting with iOS 17.2 and later, Apple has limited their `pushToStartToken` and `pushToStartTokenUpdates` APIs.
+In practice, push-to-start tokens are only generated during the first app launch in `application(_:didFinishLaunchingWithOptions:)` after the first install.
 If this step needs to be repeated, tokens can only be generated again after rebooting and re-installing the app, or by manually creating a new instance of that Live Activity.

 ### What other things should I watch out for during troubleshooting?